 While hand sanitizers and antibiotic soaps have their place, using them as frequently as we currently do may not be the best long-term solution for keeping people safe from disease causing germs.

-The CDC is quick to point out all the times hand sanitizers shouldn’t be used.
+The is quick to point out all the times hand sanitizers shouldn’t be used.
 This includes when hands are especially dirty or greasy, as bacteria can cling in the nooks and crannies.

 Hand sanitizers, the CDC says, don’t remove harmful chemicals, such as pesticides or heavy metals.

 There is evidence, however, that hand sanitizers can help prevent the spread of germs from the hands of people in the same household.
 Other studies show it can help prevent travelers’ diarrhea during international travel.